Flood of trades could be reduced to trickle at NHL deadline

 The Rangers also added the biggest fish, getting three-time Stanley Cup champion Patrick Kane from Chicago earlier this week.
 That answered the rival Islanders’ addition of Bo Horvat, the Devils’ acquisition of Meier and plenty more movement around the loaded Eastern Conference.

 Just as notable were the teams in contention that mostly stood pat.
 They included the Seattle Kraken, who began the day third in the Pacific Division standings, and Calgary Flames, who are ninth in the Western Conference race and five points out of contention.
-In the East, the Buffalo Sabres have mostly stood pat despite being just four points out of contention in a bid to end an NHL-record 11-season playoff drought.
+In the East, the Florida Panthers have been inactive, and the Buffalo Sabres made cursory moves despite being in a four-way tie in ninth, just four points out of contention.

 The trade deadline last year featured 32 trades, tying a one-day record set in 2020, involving 51 players and a record-matching 26 draft picks.